nagaroni/simple_db/README.md

 >`sudo apt-get install sbcl`

 After you have installed Lisp in your machine open the terminal and use `sbcl` to start using a interactive shell for lisp.

-Loading the scripts is quite a easy job, just use the macro `(load "simple_db.lisp")` and the script will be loaded.
+To Load the scripts just use the macro `(load "simple_db.lisp")`.

 The avaliable functions are:
 * add-cds -> Add new cds to the lisp